mogusu24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. isalpha - a function that checks for alphabetic character.
 5. Sign - a function that prints the sign of a number.
 6. There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you - a function that computes the absolute value of an integer.
+7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important - a function that prints the last digit of a number